shiftkey/blog/_posts/2013-05-12-implementing-less-in-aspnetmvc.md

 ![](/img/posts/less/dev-experience.png)

-Oh, and don't forget to remove the handlers in your config transforms when you go to production (this is an example of the `Web.Release.Config` config transforms file).
+Oh, and don't forget to remove the handlers in your config transforms when you go to production (this is an example of the `Web.Release.config` transforms file).

 {% highlight xml %}
 <?xml version="1.0"?>